oegedijk/dash_oop_components/README.md

 ## Purpose

+Plotly's [dash](dash.plotly.com) is an awesome library that allows you to build rich interactive data driven web apps with pure python code.
+However the default style of dash apps quite declarative, which for large projects can lead to code that become unwieldy and hard to maintain.

-This library allows you to write clean, modular, composable, re-usable and fully configurable dash code.
+This library provides three object-oriented wrappers for organizing your dash code that allow you to write clean, modular, composable, re-usable and fully configurable dash code.

 It includes:
 - `DashFigureFactory`: a wrapper for your data/plotting functionality.
-- `DashComponent`: a self-contained, modular, configurable unit of code that combines a layout with callbacks.
+- `DashComponent`: a self-contained, modular, configurable unit that combines a layout with callbacks.
-    - These components are composable, meaning that other `DashComponent`s can consist of multiple subcomponents.
     - Makes use of a `DashFigureFactory` for plots or other data output
+    - DashComponents are composable, meaning that other `DashComponent`s can consist of multiple subcomponents.
 - `DashApp`: Build a dashboard out of `DashComponent` and run it.

-All the components:
+All three wrappers:
 - Automatically store all params to attributes and to a ._stored_params dict
 - Allow you to store its' config to a `.yaml` file, including import details, and can then
     be fully reloaded from a config file.